hdShang/arxiv-daily/docs/cs-RO/2025-11-05/papers/251103571v1-oneocc-semantic-occupancy-prediction-for-legged-robots-with-a-single.md

 ---
 layout: default
-title: OneOcc: Semantic Occupancy Prediction for Legged Robots with a Single Panoramic Camera
+title: "OneOcc: Semantic Occupancy Prediction for Legged Robots with a Single Panoramic Camera"
 ---

 # OneOcc: Semantic Occupancy Prediction for Legged Robots with a Single Panoramic Camera